Improved bounds for 1-independent percolation on $\mathbb{Z}^n$: Giant component in Q n

 In this section we will prove Proposition~\ref{prop:cube} via a series of lemmas.
 Throughout this section, when considering a model in $\cD(Q_n,p_v,p_e)$ for some $n\in \N$ and $p_v,p_e\in[0,1]$ we will write $G$ for the associated random subgraph of~$Q_n$, and $H$ for the random subgraph of $Q_n$ induced by the open vertices (thus $G$ is the subgraph of $H$ obtained by deleting closed edges).
 For any vertex $v$ of $Q_n$, we will denote by $H_v$ the subgraph of $H$ induced by vertices with the same first coordinate as~$v$.
 For each $n\in\N$, order the vertices of $Q_n$ deterministically, for example using the lexicographic ordering.
 We will assume that subsets of $V(Q_n)$ inherit this ordering.
 In particular, for $v\in V(Q_n)$ we will often work with the first $\ceil{p_v^2 n^2/4}$ vertices in $N_{H_v}^2(v)$ when using the fixed global ordering, and we will denote this set by $I(v)$ provided it exists.
 We make the following definitions.

-\begin{definition} Let $n\in \N$, $p_v\in (0,1]$, $p_e\in(\frac{14}{15},1]$, and $\eps\in(0,1)$.
+\begin{definition} Let $n\in \N$, $p_v\in (0,1]$, $p_e\in(0,1]$, and $\eps\in(0,1)$.
 Assume we are given a percolation model in $\cD(Q_n,p_v,p_e)$. \begin{enumerate}[label=(\roman*)] \item A vertex $v$ of $Q_n$ is \emph{vertex-good} if it is open and $|N^2_{H_v}(v)|\geq p_v^2n^2/4$.
 In this case we denote by $I(v)$ the first $\ceil{p_v^2n^2/4}$ vertices of $N^2_{H_v}(v)$. \item A vertex $v$ of $Q_n$ is \emph{$\eps$-edge-good} if it is vertex-good and at least $(1-\eps)(2p_e-1)p_v^2n^2/4$ vertices of $I(v)$ are joined to $v$ by a path of length 2 in~$G$. \item An unordered pair $\{u,v\}$ of distinct vertices of $Q_n$ is \emph{$\eps$-vertex-good} if $u$ and $v$ are vertex-good and there are at least $(1-\eps)p_v^2n^2/4$ vertex-disjoint paths in~$H$, each of length at most 15, between $I(u)$ and $I(v)$. \item An unordered pair $\{u,v\}$ of distinct vertices of $Q_n$ is \emph{$\eps$-edge-good} if $u$ and $v$ are vertex-good and there are at least $(1-\eps)(15p_e-14)p_v^2n^2/4$ vertex-disjoint paths in~$G$ between $I(u)$ and $I(v)$. \end{enumerate} \end{definition}

-Note that whether a vertex $v$ is vertex-good or a pair of vertices $\{u,v\}$ is $\eps$-vertex-good is a property of the sites only.
-Also, whether $v$ is vertex-good or $\eps$-edge-good depends only on the sites and bonds in the copy of $Q_{n-1}$ inside $Q_n$ defined by vertices with the same first coordinate as~$v$.
+Observe that parts \emph{(ii)} and \emph{(iv)} of this definition are only substantive when $p_e>1/2$ and $p_e>14/15$ respectively, and note that whether or not a vertex $v$ is vertex-good or a pair of vertices $\{u,v\}$ is $\eps$-vertex-good is a property of the sites only.
+Also, whether or not $v$ is vertex-good or $\eps$-edge-good depends only on the sites and bonds in the copy of $Q_{n-1}$ inside $Q_n$ defined by vertices with the same first coordinate as~$v$.